This tutorial describes installing and starting using the Fiddler Jam Chrome Extension.

 Click the pin next to the Fiddler Jam extension.

-In this step, you'll record a captured traffic session so that you can isolate a network issue and then be able to share it with the engineering teams for further analysis.
+In this step, you'll record a captured traffic session to isolate a network issue and then be able to share it with the engineering teams for further analysis.

 Open a new browser tab where the capturing will take place.